Modbus

 - Login using your coreflux account:

-- Check your available assets:
+- Check your available connectors:

-- Install asset:
+- Install connector:

 - If there were no issues during the installation you should receive a message on the $SYS/Coreflux/Command/Output:

-Asset Configuration
+Connector Configuration

-Before using the asset, it must be properly configured.
+Before using the connector, it must be properly configured.
 This configuration process entails adjusting various parameters that affect its functionality, the setup of the device, and how they interact with each other.
 This involves specifying the device's IP address and selecting the class, instance, and attribute to be manipulated, among other settings.
 The configuration is detailed in a JSON file, divided into three main sections: MQTT Parameters, Modbus Parameters and Tags Prameters.

 The instructions below will guide you through configuring each section.